Robust Optimal Designs when Missing Data Happen at Random: Introduction

-In section \ref{sec-Max}, we find the ``worst'' value of $MMPE(\psi, \boldsymbol{\xi})$ over $\mathcal{F}$ theoretically.
-We consider linear and nonlinear regression models.
+In section \ref{sec-Max}, we find the ``worst'' value of $MMPE(\psi, \boldsymbol{\xi})$ over $\mathcal{F}$, theoretically.
+The linear and nonlinear regression models are investigated separately.
 For linear models, AMSE can be found explicitly.
 For nonlinear models, an asymptotic approximation of AMSE has been derived.
 Since it is impossible to calculate $E_{\mathbf{M}}[AMSE]$ directly, we will find an approximation of MMSE by taking the expectation for the missing indicator on the first term and the second term of the Taylor expansion of AMSE.
-In Section \ref{Sec numeric}, we apply numeric method to look for the minimax robust optimal designs by minimizing the largest $MMPE(\psi, \boldsymbol{\xi})$ regarding the design ${\boldsymbol{\xi}}$.
+In Section \ref{Sec numeric}, we apply the generic algorithm to look for the minimax robust optimal designs by minimizing the largest $MMPE(\psi, \boldsymbol{\xi})$ regarding the design ${\boldsymbol{\xi}}$.
 The development of robust designs concerns linear regression and nonlinear regression examples.
 Computing code, written in Matlab, to duplicate these examples is available from the authors.
-Derivations are in the Appendix.
+All the detailed derivations are in the Appendices A-E.